JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Free/02-Why-Use-the-Free-Monad/09-From-Free-to-Run/ReadMe.md

 askAt symbol = -- implementation
 ```

-In short, one can use a `Run`-based monad to do two different state computations in the same function, unlike the unmodified `MTL` approach that doesn't use `Symbols`.
+In short, one can use a `Run`-based monad to do two different state computations in the same function.
+While this will be covered in a later file (i.e. "Drawbacks of MTL and Free.md"), the unmodified `MTL` approach cannot do two different state computations.

 ## Examples of MTL-Like Run-Based Code